Driving Test in South Africa – What You need to Know

 Each of these exercises is designed to test your control over the vehicle and ensure you can perform essential driving maneuvers safely.

-See also How long does it take to get a learners permit in SA?
+See also How much does it cost to get a learners permit in SA?

 2. Road Test